fricciardi/datetime2/docs/base_classes.rst

 Two read-only attributes store the ``day_frac`` and ``to_utc`` arguments.
 The former is always a Fraction object, the latter is either a Fraction object or ``None``, for naive time.
-In any case, the resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
-In aware objects, the resulting value for ``to_utc`` must be equal or greater than -1 and less or equal to 1.
-A :exc:`ValueError` exception is raised if the resulting value are outside these ranges.
-A :exc:`TypeError` exception is raised if the type of any argument is not one of the accepted types.
-A :exc:`ZeroDivisionError` exception is raised if the denominator is 0.
 An attempt to directly set the values of these two attributes will raise an :exc:`AttributeError` exception.

 :class:`Time` instances are immutable, so they can be used as dictionary keys.
 They can also be pickled and unpickled.
 In boolean contexts, all :class:`Time`